damienbelveze/first_steps_zotero/first_steps_zotero.md

 In a a bibliography, a reference can be formatted in different ways.

-This is how this reference is formatted in IEEE style (used by journals owned by the IEEE association and beyond by a lot of authors working in the field of informatic science and electronics):
+Here is how this reference was formatted in the IEEE style (used by journals owned by the IEEE association and beyond by a lot of authors working in the field of informatic science and electronics):

 <!-- style="font-size: 40px;" -->
         {{1}}